Majjhima Nikāya 36

 Apissu maṁ ekameko evaṁ maññati:

-and each person thinks
+and each person thought

 ‘mamevārabbha samaṇo gotamo dhammaṁ desetī’ti.